projectcalico/calico/getting-started/windows-calico/openshift/installation.md

 #### Install {{site.prodnameWindows}}

-1. Prepare directory for Kubernetes files on Windows node.
+1. Remote into the Windows node and prepare the directory for Kubernetes files.

    ```powershell
    mkdir c:\k